jeffrichley/stomper/.agent-os/product/decisions.md

 - Enables focus on higher-value development tasks
 - Provides rollback capabilities for safety

+## 2025-01-15: Test Organization and CliRunner Classification

+**ID:** DEC-002
+**Status:** Accepted
+**Category:** Testing
+**Stakeholders:** Tech Lead, QA Team

+### Decision

+Any test that uses `CliRunner` from `typer.testing` should be classified as an end-to-end (e2e) test and placed in the `tests/e2e/` directory, not in `tests/unit/`.

+### Context

+`CliRunner` tests actually invoke the full CLI application, including argument parsing, file discovery, tool execution, and output formatting.
+These are integration tests that exercise the entire application stack, not unit tests that test isolated components.

+### Rationale

+- **Unit tests** should test individual functions/methods in isolation
+- **E2E tests** should test the full application workflow
+- `CliRunner` tests the complete CLI interface, making them e2e by definition
+- This separation improves test performance (unit tests run faster)
+- It provides clearer test organization and purpose

+### Consequences

+**Positive:**
+- Faster unit test execution (no CLI invocation overhead)
+- Clearer separation of test types
+- Better test organization
+- More accurate test categorization

+**Implementation:**
+- Move all `CliRunner` tests from `tests/unit/` to `tests/e2e/`
+- Update justfile to exclude e2e tests from unit test runs
+- Ensure e2e tests are properly marked with `@pytest.mark.e2e`

+---

+## 2025-01-15: Testing Best Practices - Robust Exception Testing

+**ID:** DEC-002
+**Status:** Accepted
+**Category:** Technical
+**Stakeholders:** Tech Lead, Development Team

+### Decision

+Use robust exception testing patterns that avoid brittle string matching in `pytest.raises`.
+Prefer exception types over message matching, and use structured error attributes when available.

+### Context

+Current tests use fragile string matching like `match="greater than or equal to 1"` which breaks when error messages change, even if the underlying validation logic is correct.
+This creates maintenance overhead and false test failures.

+### Alternatives Considered

+1. **String Matching (Current)**
+   - Pros: Simple to implement
+   - Cons: Brittle, breaks on message changes, maintenance overhead

+2. **Exception Type Only**
+   - Pros: Robust, focuses on correctness
+   - Cons: Less specific validation

+3. **Structured Error Attributes**
+   - Pros: Robust, specific, uses Pydantic's structured error data
+   - Cons: Slightly more complex

+4. **Custom Exceptions**
+   - Pros: Full control, clear structure
+   - Cons: Additional complexity for simple cases

+### Rationale

+The hierarchy of robustness is:
+1. Check exception type only (most stable)
+2. Inspect structured attributes (`.errors()`, fields)
+3. Match regex minimally if no structure exists
+4. Define custom exceptions with fields
+5. Use snapshot testing if messages matter for UX

+This approach ensures tests remain stable while still providing meaningful validation.

+### Consequences

+**Positive:**
+- Tests are more robust and maintainable
+- Reduced false test failures from message changes
+- Better focus on actual correctness vs. message formatting
+- Easier to maintain as Pydantic updates

+**Implementation:**
+- Replace string matching with exception type checking
+- Use Pydantic's structured error data when available
+- Apply pattern consistently across all validation tests

 **Negative:**
 - Adds complexity with AI agent integration
 - Requires maintenance of error mapping system